Vij7777pai/AIML-INTERNSHIP/Project/readme.md

 ### Feature Extracion

-Extracted relevant features that can improve prediction accuracy such as Minimum, Maximum and Modal prices.
+* Extracted relevant features that can improve prediction accuracy such as Minimum, Maximum and Modal prices.

 ### Sequence Generation

 * Generated sequences of data points for training, where each sequence contains a window of historical data that the LSTM model will use to make predictions.
-    * In this project, we utilize an input sequence of 3 consecutive days' worth of historical crop price data, and our LSTM model leverages this information to make accurate predictions of future prices in the Mangaluru market
+    * In this project, we have utilized an input sequence of 3 consecutive days' worth of historical crop price data, and our LSTM model leverages this information to make accurate predictions of future prices in the Mangaluru market

 ### Model Architecture